jae0/aegis/README.md

-Basic environment for using aegis*, bio*, and stmv* packages.
+Basic environment for using aegis*, bio*, and stm* packages.
 This provides the required functions to bootstrap and interact with each package.

 To install you need to bootstrap from github directly: